MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Compute data caching

-Azure Data Explorer makes full use of the local volatile SSD storage as a cache.
-In fact, the engine has a multi-hierarchy data cache system to make sure that the most relevant data is cached as closely as possible to the CPU.
-This system critically depends on the data shard storage artifacts being immutable, and consists of the following tiers:
+The engine has a multi-hierarchy data cache system to make sure that the most relevant data is cached as closely as possible to the CPU.
+This system critically depends on the extents being immutable, and consists of the following tiers:

 * Azure Blob Storage – persistent, durable, and reliable storage
 * Azure Compute SSD (or Managed Disks) – volatile storage